Transport Units of Institutions to register with NRSA

 They would also have to be managed by a person with at least a first degree in Transport and Logistics or a related field belonging to a related professional body.

-The transport Units would as well be required to file annual reports on their operations to the NRSA.
+The transport Units would as well be required to file annual report on their operations to the NRSA.

 These are provisions under the new NRSA Act, 2019 (Act 993) to regulate and promote road safety in the country.